mikeconley/documents/How_mconley_uses_Mercurial_for_Mozilla_code.md

 Under the hood, Mercurial isn't actually _moving_ these revisions.
 It's creating new revisions and then hiding the old ones in the graph.
 This means that if you somehow get into a bad state with your rebase (or even after your rebase), your old committed work will still be in the tree as hidden revisions.
 You can view them with `hg glog --hidden`.
 [See this section on how to bring hidden revisions back to life](#bring-back-hidden-revisions).

-Suppose I want to rebase a revision `a316e957c675` so that it's parent is `central`.
+Suppose I want to rebase a revision `a316e957c675` so that its parent is `central`.
 I would do that like this:

 ```
 hg rebase -r a316e957c675 --dest central